 - Open Teams and click on the Invite people link in the bottom-left corner of the interface.

 - Click on one of the options to send out an invitation to anyone.

 - Anyone you’ve invited will receive a prompt to join your Team's organization.
 All they have to do is click the provided link to your org and follow the on-screen instructions.

 We hope that this article was able to help you set up Microsoft Teams and invite people into your organization.
-We recommend checking out our Microsoft Teams: Tips and Tricks article to gain a better understanding of the software and maximize your remote efficiency with Teams.
+Check out our Microsoft Teams guides to gain a better understanding of the software and maximize your remote efficiency with Teams.